LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 QuickBooks and Xero Import Preparation

-Some banks don't support direct bank feeds to QuickBooks/Xero.
-Convert OFX to Excel, format as CSV or QBO, apply categorization rules, and import clean transaction data.
-This workflow maintains consistency when bank feeds aren't available.
+When banks don't support direct bank feeds, convert OFX to Excel, format as CSV or QBO, apply categorization rules, and import clean transaction data into QuickBooks or Xero.

 Ashish Josan